mieko/sr-captcha/index.md

 where the pre-processing occasioanally allowed some things slip through the thresholds, too.

+We also see how minor the effect of the tiny rotations had on the representation of each character.
+If captchas were generated with a more extreme range of rotations, it may have been worthwhile to rotate each character bitmap until it settles on a minimum axis-aligned bounding box.
+That'd straighten them up.

 On the whole, every one is pretty readable.
 As the letters came from an English dictionary, common letters are better represented (darker) than those that occur less frequently in the language.
 I use this to my advantage later.